carlo98/tello-ai-features/README.md

 Once the NN has been trained and saved in folder 'Collision_Avoidance/saved_models' as best_model.pth, one can activate the collision avoidance feature by pressing 'q' while in telloCV.py.

+The NN provided in 'Collision_Avoidance/saved_models' has not been fully trained so pay attention please, it's there only to provide a starting point for transfer learning.

 In order to provide fast inference for collision avoidance also in pc without GPU a small NN is provided, it accepts in input the edges computed from raw images; this approach has led to a reduction in compution time of 2/3 on intel-i5, with respect to AlexNet.

 The drawback is the amount of training images required, due to the loss of transfer learning capabilities.